The Naval Treaty: Theft of the treaty

 Feeling tired after working for several hours, Phelps rang for the commissionaire to get him a cup of coffee.
 The bell was answered by the commissionaire's wife, who said she would request the coffee.
 When the coffee did not arrive after a while, Phelps left his room, with the original and the half-finished copy on his desk.
 He found that the commissionaire had dozed off, and while he was apologizing, a bell rang in the commissionaire's room to both their amazement.
 The bell could only have been rung by someone in the room where Phelps was working.
 Realizing that the documents are lying unprotected on his desk, Phelps rushed up to his room and found that the documents had disappeared from his desk.
 Phelps tells Holmes that he did not pass anyone on the stairs while going up.
-There are two stairs that lead up to Phelps’ office, so the thief must have used the other staircase that opened onto on Charles street.
+There are two stairs that lead up to Phelps’ office, so the thief must have used the other staircase that opened onto on Charles Street.
 There is no evidence of anyone leaving the building except the commissionaire's wife.

 Holmes leaves the room while Watson administers to Phelps, who is having an attack of breathlessness, and chats with Joseph Harrison.
-As an eldest son, Harrison is expecting to inherit his father's business but also dabbles in stocks and shares.
+As the eldest son, Harrison is expecting to inherit his father's business but also dabbles in stocks and shares.
 Harrison tells him that he was not planning to meet Phelps on the evening of the incident and did not know of Phelps' intention to join him on the train back to Woking.
 Feeling better, Phelps tells Holmes that a search of the commissionaire's home revealed no trace of the document.
 He has no further recollection of the events since he collapsed and was taken home by a doctor from his neighbourhood who was fortunately traveling back to Woking.